5 Keys to Salary Negotiation

 So what should job seekers know before they try to sweeten the deal?

-- Accept that no-one gets it all.
-You’ve got an idea of where you want to be financially, and you know what kinds of other negotiating factors are important to you (LTIs, 401k/profit sharing, benefits, PTO/vacation time and/or relo bonuses/tuition reimbursement) but concessions are almost always made, and usually on both sides.
+You’ve got an idea of where you want to be financially, and you know what kinds of other negotiating factors are important to you (LTIs, 401k/profit sharing, benefits, PTO/vacation time, and/or relocation bonuses/tuition reimbursement) but concessions are almost always made, and usually on both sides.
 You are going to go with the opportunity that has the greatest upside, over time – not the one that gives you the quickest pop.